MoFEM/mofem-cephas/mofem/doc/markdown/installtion_with_docker_user.md

 This is a case when the container is running on a server, and you share resources with other users.

-- If you run something with multiprocess which will run longer than 5-10 minutes, be nice, i.e. run the command as follows
+- If you run something with multiple processes, which will run longer than 5-10 minutes, be nice, i.e. run the command as follows
 ~~~~
 nice -n 10 mpirun -np 2 ./command_line
 ~~~~

 # Development and debugging setup

-If you wish to develop and debug in MoFEM using the just created containers, read this section.
+If you wish to develop and debug in MoFEM using the just created container, read this section.
 Otherwise, you are done, and you can ignore the following instructions :)

-#### Password for debugging
+#### Password for SSH connection to the container {#ssh_paaswd}
 First of all, set up your SSH password.
 This is different from the one you use to access JupyterHub in the browser.
 To change it, run the following command from a terminal:

 ~~~~
 docker exec -it workshop2023 /bin/bash
 ~~~~
 where <span style="color:green">`workshop2023`</span> is the name of your container set in `Optional settings` and can be found in the `Name` column of the Containers section.
-To change the password use:
+To change the password run:
 ~~~~
 passwd mofem
 ~~~~